Sandy's Story Featured in Jetset Magazine

 I had been told that my colon cancer was basically “incurable,” and I had a very slim chance of surviving.
 “Get your affairs in order,” they told me.
 Refusing to give up, my husband and I scheduled meetings with many of the preeminent doctors and clinics in the country.
 We assumed that our wealth meant that I would have access to special care, but those “top” doctors from Mayo Clinic and Sloan Kettering all pretty much offered the exact same thing: the same mandated prescription of chemotherapy and radiation.
 I felt defeated.
 Could this really be the best modern medicine had to offer?

-So in my desperation to survive, I searched for a treatment center that used a different, more personalized approach — one that crafted a treatment plan that was unique to my specific cancer — and I found just that in Scottsdale, Arizona with Envita Medical Center.
+So in my desperation to survive, I searched for a treatment center that used a different, more personalized approach — one that crafted a treatment plan that was unique to my specific cancer — and I found just that in Scottsdale, Arizona with Envita Medical Centers.
 Envita stood out because they offered me an extensive array of unique, targeted cancer treatments, including conventional and advanced natural medicine from around the world.
 To me they were offering light amidst the darkness.

 And the results were nothing short of miraculous.
 I felt better almost immediately, and in a matter of months, I was virtually cancer-free.